 - A good post delivers on the expectation given in the title.

 So if you are not getting the click-throughs you expect, you need to do some A/B testing on your post titles.

 - You could change the title on your actual post.

-- You could change the social media title through Yoast or Social Warfare.
+- You could change the social media title through Yoast or your social sharing plug-in.

 - You could create new pins with new titles.

 BONUS TIP: The text on your social media image does not have to match the title of the post.

 Whichever method you choose to test different titles for your post, I strongly suggest using the Co-schedule Headline Analyzer to craft your new titles.

 Here you can see me testing titles for this post: